Ian-Kibet/Ian-Kibet/README.md

 <h3> 💻 About Me </h3>
 - I’m currently working on an organizations web and native apps &nbsp;
-- A python, node, vue and php legend ⚡ &nbsp;
+- &nbsp; A python, node, vue and php legend ⚡ &nbsp;
-- I love exploring new technologies and developing software solutions and quick hacks&nbsp;
+- &nbsp; I love exploring new technologies and developing software solutions and quick hacks&nbsp;
-- 🎓 Studying Computer Science, computer programming and Mathematics&nbsp;
+- &nbsp; 🎓 Studying Computer Science, computer programming and Mathematics&nbsp;
-- Android developer, front-end web developer and back-end web developer&nbsp;
+- &nbsp; Android developer, front-end web developer and back-end web developer&nbsp;
-- Enthusiast in cyber Security and Artificial Intelligence &nbsp;
+- &nbsp; Enthusiast in cyber Security and Artificial Intelligence &nbsp;
-- I’m looking to collaborate on any project &nbsp;
+- &nbsp; I’m looking to collaborate on any project &nbsp;
-- I belive, Anything is possible so surprise me
+- &nbsp; I belive, Anything is possible so surprise me

 <h3>🛠 Tech Stack</h3>